vccw/vccw.github.io/artsfest_apply.md

 ## Fees

-Our fees for 2014 are $155 for the booth rental (10' by 10' space) and $10 for the non-refundable application fee.
+Our fees for 2015 are $155 for the booth rental (10' by 10' space) and $10 for the non-refundable application fee.

 ## Timeline

-Deadline for entry has been extended to November 10th.
+Deadline for entry is October 31st.

 Notification of acceptance for submissions before October 20th will be emailed by November 5th.
 Notifications for